Skip to main content

 lovrabet logs --clear

-2. Check Logs When Errors Occur
+2. Check Logs First When Errors Occur

-Any command failure, check logs first:
+Whenever a command fails, check the logs first:

-# Immediately view after command failure
+# View logs immediately after command failure

 lovrabet logs